TouK/nussknacker/docs/integration/OpenAPI.md

 | array         |                | array               |
 | map/object    |                | record              |

 OpenAPI integration can handle schema references.
+However, we don't support recursive schemas at the moment.
+Recursive schema occurrences will be replaced with `Unknown` type.

 For objects and maps we use `properties` to define structure.
-For arrays we use `items` to define type of elements.
+For arrays, we use `items` to define type of elements.

 ## Configuration